Skip to main content

 Liquid refill stations

-Using refill stations significantly reduces the plastic impact of your purchases.
-This is the best option because super large containers can be used.
+Using refill stations significantly reduces the plastic packaging impact of your purchases.

 Once a fringe ethical phenomenon, more and more shops and companies are now offering refills.
 And it’s not just health food shops, alternative supermarkets and zero waste stores.

-We’ve also seen a boom in consumer interest in refill-focused companies, like Splosh, SESI, Fill Refill and Miniml, who only sell products to refill an existing bottle with.
+We’ve also seen a boom in consumer interest in refill-focused companies, like Splosh, SESI, Fill Refill and Miniml.

 Bulk-buying

-Many other companies included in this guide also offered bulk sizes (2 litres to 20 litres) to consumers so they can 'refill at home': ATTITUDE, Bio-D, ecoleaf, Eco-max, Ecover, Greenscents, and Sonett.
-Although the plastic impact of bulk purchasing is lower than buying individual bottles, only Greenscents containers can be returned for reuse.
+Many other companies included in this guide also offered bulk sizes (2 litres to 20 litres) to consumers so they can 'refill at home': Bio-D, ecoleaf, Ecover, and Greenscents.
+All of our best buy brands will take containers back for reuse, although for Sonett this is only possible in Germany.

 A recent Which? report (May 2021) stated that large bottles of household cleaning products used 47% less plastic and needed less space to be transported.